kevinlin311tw/caffe-cvprw15/README.md

 # Caffe-cvprw15

-Implementation of the Deep Learning of Binary Hash Codes
+Deep Learning of Binary Hash Codes for Fast Image Retrieval

 Created by Kevin Lin, Huei-Fang Yang, and Chu-Song Chen at Academia Sinica, Taipei, Taiwan.